Benji Backer, President

 Quill Robinson, National Legislative director

-A Seattle native, Quill grew up hiking, skiing, and fly fishing in the Cascades.
+A Seattle native, Quill grew up backpacking, skiing, and fly fishing in the Cascades.
 He is proud of Washington State’s history of producing strong and conservative leaders on the environment like Senator Slade Gorton and Governor Dan Evans.
-In his free time, Quill enjoys reading about American history, volunteering at a local shelter for homeless teens, and cheering on the Huskies.
+In his free time, Quill enjoys reading history, volunteering at a local shelter for homeless teens, and cheering on the Huskies.
 He is excited to help turn ACC’s bold vision into substantive policy outcomes as Legislative Director.

 Contact Quill: firstname.lastname@example.org

-Stephen Perkins, leadership development director
+Stephen Perkins, leadership Advisor

 Sage Kafsky, secretary

-When she has free time, Sage enjoys hiking, creative writing, and avidly following Ohio and Tennessee sports.
-She can also be found making innumerable puns or rereading one of the countless books in her personal library.
-She looks forward to combining her experience in conservative politics with her love for the environment through working with the ACC.
+In her spare time, Sage enjoys reading, hiking, and creative writing.
+She can often be found making cringe-worthy puns or adding to her expansive personal library.
+She looks forward to combining her passion for civic engagement with her love for the environment through working with the ACC.